kevinburke/travis/README.md

 You don't need to configure anything besides your API token.

 Failed builds will display in your terminal in red.
-Soon, we will print the output from failed build steps to the screen.
+The output from failed builds will also print below the summary statistics.

 ## Usage